Machine Head – Of Kingdom And Crown

 Sigh – Shiki - 85%

-In closing notes of our review of previous release by Japanese experimental metal masters we stated that wherever this ever-evolving band decided to go on their next release, they are sure to take us by surprise.
-Four years later they are ready with the follow up to Heir to Despair and several spins in, this album is actually not all that surprising.
+In the closing notes of our review of the previous release by Japanese experimental metal masters, we stated that wherever this ever-evolving band decided to go on their next release, they are sure to take us by surprise.
+Four years later they are ready with the follow-up to Heir to Despair and several spins in, this album is actually not all that surprising.
 But then again…

 So there might not be all that much initial surprise or groundbreaking on Sigh’s twelfth album, but it’s still an album that serves as an immaculate display of this band’s uniqueness and the fact that few can stand tall next to them.